bugsnag/bugsnag-cocoa/CONTRIBUTING.md

 ## Release Checklist
 Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

-- Send a handled error whilst using the [network link conditioner](https://nshipster.com/network-link-conditioner/) (accessible via Settings > Developer > Network Link Conditioner > Very Bad Network Connection), and ensure there is no visual freeze in the UI
+- On a throttled network, is the request timeout reasonable, and the main thread not blocked by any visible UI freeze?
+(Throttling can be achieved by setting both endpoints to "https://httpstat.us/200?sleep=5000")
 - Please ensure that release builds are run on a physical device with an ad-hoc archive.
 (For release builds, select Edit Scheme, change the Build Configuration to Release, and uncheck Debug Executable)
 - Run the static analyzer (Product -> Analyze in Xcode) to ensure that no problems are introduced.